An illustration of legacy software reengineering.

 Prepare New Software UX\UI Design

 Redesign is an essential part of the software reengineering process.
 Usability and interface design are the core components of a satisfying user experience and convenient software environment.
 Modern UI/UX design trends include overall consistency, minimalism, and custom interface elements adapted to users’ needs.
 Designers should tailor the application to new requirements and refresh the UI.
-They should look for solutions that will make the interface as intuitive and easy to navigate as possible.
+They have to suggest solutions to make the interface intuitive and easy to navigate.

 Break Up A Monolithic Software Into Modules

 Microservices architecture enables breaking up monolithic software into separate modules, developed and deployed independently.
 Such a system will be much easier to maintain.
 Splitting monolith software into microservices can be achieved by turning to cloud services.
-The migration should be performed step by step.
 The developers’ team will separate APIs, databases, and other layers into independent modules.

 Update Databases